cioccarellia/ksprefs/README.md

 val prefs = KsPrefs(applicationContext)
 ```

-To _read_ from SharedPreferences, use `pull(key, default)`.<br>
+To _read_ from SharedPreferences, use `pull(key, fallback)`.<br>
 To _write_ to SharedPreferences, use `push(key, value)`.

 ## Introduction
 <img src="extras/light/png/scheme.png"><br><br>
 KsPrefs (<b>K</b>otlin <b>S</b>hared <b>Pref</b>erences) is a wrapper for the default Android SharedPreferences implementation.
-KsPrefs goal is to bring Kotlin & cryptography advanced features and standards on any Android codebase.
+KsPrefs goal is to bring both Kotlin & cryptography advanced features and standards on any Android app.
-As a secondary purpose, this is meant as a replacement for the default SharedPreference API which lacks extensibility, customizability, security & coinciseness.
+As a secondary purpose, this is meant as a replacement for the default SharedPreference API which lacks extensibility, customizability, security & conciseness.
 This library is different from its baseline because it creates and adds extra functionality, providing control and extensibility to the default API, to create a preference store with the following properties:
 - Strongly-typed
 - Null-safe & fail-safe reads